Flexible and efficient emulation of spatial extremes processes via variational autoencoders

 \subsection{Marginal distributions of the monthly maxima}

-After we getting rid of seasonality by normalization, we extract monthly maxima according to the setup of our model.
-We seek for a distribution which fit to the monthly maxima well, then can help us transforming the data to some heavy-tailed distribution, thus our proposed model could be applied.
-The candidates are Generalized Extreme Value (GEV) distribution and t distribution.
-We tried different goodness-of-fit (GOF) tests like KS-test, Anderson-Darling test and $\chi^2$ test, finally $\chi^2$ test was chosen due to it's flexibility of choosing degrees of freedom as well as the size of intervals.
-The steps and results are followed:
+After removing seasonality by normalization (see Eq.~\eqref{eqn:detrend_obs}), we extract monthly maxima from $\bv_j^*$ at site $\bs_j$ and denote them as $\bm_j=(m_{j1}, \ldots, m_{jn_t})^\top$, in which $n_t=372$ is the number of months between 1985/01/01 and 2015/12/31 and $j=1\ldots, n_s$.
+Before applying our proposed model, we need to find a distribution which fits the monthly maxima well so we can transform the data to the Pareto-like distribution shown in Eq.~\eqref{eqn:marg_cdf} of the main paper.
+Given prior experience in analyzing monthly maxima, we propose two candidate distributions: the generalized extreme value (GEV) distribution and the general non-central $t$ distribution.
+To choose between them, we choose to perform $\chi^2$ goodness-of-fit tests due to its flexibility in choosing the degrees of freedom as well as the size of intervals.

-Calculate the cut points using all the data by set up the number of intervals (set to 20 in practical).
-For each site, count the observed frequencies $O_i$ $(i=1,...,20)$ and fit the data to GEV or t distribution to get the parameter estimates.
-The expected frequencies $E_i$ $(i=1,...,20)$ is calculated by the CDF increments in each interval multiplying by the number of observations at each site.
-The $\chi^2$ statistic is

-note that we lose 3 degrees of freedom in both GEV (location, scale, shape) and t (location, scale, df) distribution.
-From the spatial map for p-values shown in Figure \ref{fig:B(1)}, the monthly maxima at all locations pass the $\chi^2$ test for GEV distribution.
-For those shaded locations in Figure \ref{fig:B(2)}, there are no parameter estimates for t-distribution.
-In the Figure \ref{fig:B(3)}, most of locations have p-values greater than 0.75 and outperform what we observed in Figure \ref{fig:B(4)}.
-This indicates that the GEV distribution would be the better choice to describe the data.

-Before appling our model to the dataset, certain transformations need to be done to match our marginals in Section \ref{sec:marg_distr}.
-In the step of generating the p-value maps, we already estimate the location-wised GEV parameters: $\mu_i,\sigma_i,\xi_i$, for $i=1,...,n_s$.
-We observed that the shape parameters $\boldsymbol{\xi}$ are all negative, so the upper bound of support of GEV distribution could help us with the transformation: